 DCPH will print 100,000 brochures each year the program is operational at a cost of \$.06 per brochure.
-This brochure will provide the public with information about the medical marijuana registration program and assistance in completing a valid registration.
+This brochure will provide the public with information about the hemp extract registration program and assistance in completing a valid registration.